ARTICLE

 The History of Cities

-Throughout history, people have been attracted to cities as centers of culture, learning, and economic opportunity.
-But urbanization also has costs, especially when it happens rapidly.
+Throughout history, people have been attracted to cities as centers of culture, learning and economic opportunity.
+But urbanization has costs, especially when it happens rapidly.
 Some of today’s largest cities are home to more than 20 million people, and other cities are growing at an unprecedented, and potentially hazardous, rate.
+Humanitarian issues in growing cities include providing infrastructure to citizens, ensuring the health and wellness of city-dwellers, responding to the challenges of climate change and addressing poverty and social instability.

 Grades